ksindi/managers-playbook/README.md

     - "I mention it because it's important we work as a team"
     - "I mention it because the ticket I assigned you is critical to this quarter's roadmap"
 1. Figure out together how to fix the problem:
-    - Agree to an action plan
     - "What do you think of our process?"
     - "How do you see it?"
+1. Agree on an action plan:
+    - "How do we ensure we don't miss a ticket due date next time?"
+    - "What are our actoin items?"